Loading color scheme

 We Help Ex-Offenders!

-A roof over your head is far more than living in a shelter.
-It's the foundation.
-Accountability is the foundation for this service model.
-Residents are held accountable for their behavior and progress throughout the program, while the staff is responsible for adhering to procedures that promote public safety.
-Every resident undergoes assessment and individualized program planning.
-Measures of program progress include:
+A roof over your head is more than just shelter—it’s the foundation for rebuilding a life.
+At BPB Floyd, accountability is the cornerstone of our service model.
+Residents are held accountable for their actions and progress, while staff adhere to procedures that prioritize public safety.
+Each resident undergoes a comprehensive assessment and receives an individualized plan tailored to their needs.

 Join Us